 A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington and McLean, Virginia.
 That is a big plus for patients who need additional screening to rule out conditions such as cervical cancer.
 It provides a close view of tissue that might be affected by certain conditions and allows one of the GYN specialists to do a biopsy to rule out cancer.
 If you suspect you need a colposcopy, call the offices of Capital Women’s Care to schedule an appointment.

 A colposcopy is a procedure that provides a close view of the tissue of the cervix, vagina, and vulva to rule out any disease.
-It’s something Dr. Holmes or Dr. Shah might order after an abnormal Pap smear.
+It’s something our doctors might order after an abnormal Pap smear.
 The colposcopy is also used to diagnose:

 Some patients feel anxiety at the prospect of having a colposcopy, which is why Capital Women’s Care offers it in the office.
 That allows patients to have the test done in a relaxing and familiar setting.

 Colposcopy is a relatively fast procedure.
 The patient can go back to her normal activities in less than 30 minutes, typically.
 The test itself is similar to a Pap smear.

 The patient undresses and puts on a gown.
 A speculum opens the vagina to expose the cervix.
-Dr. Holmes or one of the other GYN specialists at Capital Women’s Care positions a magnifying instrument, the colposcope, near the vulva.
+One of the GYN specialists at Capital Women’s Care positions a magnifying instrument, the colposcope, near the vulva.
 A bright light shines into the vagina to allow for inspection of the tissue.

 Patients might feel a mild burning sensation if it's necessary to clean the tissue to improve visualization and highlight any suspicious cells.
 If a biopsy is needed, a sharp instrument is used to remove a small piece of tissue.